 - Once the code is successful, click on Finish on the screen

-With the method above, you can use your Dish Remote for your TV with ease.
+With the method above, you can easily use your Dish Remote for your TV.
 However, if the code fails, you can try another code and repeat the process till it is successful.